iknite/trusty64/README.md

 Before run the command please make sure no `VT-x` consumer are in the **build machine**.
 Otherwise virtualbox tries to trick you to kernel disable it.

-Running `packer build -parallel=false src/packer.json` will succesfuly built.
+Running `packer build -parallel=false src/packer.json` will succesfuly build.

 #### Optional variables and their defaults: